-Sheriff's deputy, 7 others killed in Mississippi shooting
+Sheriff's deputy, 7 others killed in Mississippi shootings

 The identities of the other victims are pending notification of next of kin.

-Bogue Chitto is an unincoporated part of Lincoln County and Brookhaven is the county seat.
+Bogue Chitto is an unincoporated part of Lincoln County and Brookhaven is the Lincoln County seat.

 The MBI said its agents and Lincoln County sheriff's deputies and the district attorney were investigating.